agasior093/it-interview/README.md

 `@Transactional` works only when annotated method is public and invoked from another bean.
 Otherwise, the annotation will be silently ignored.
 At high level, Spring creates proxies for all the class / methods annotated with `@Transactional`.
 The proxy allows the framework to inject transactional logic before and after running the method.

-### What is the difference between JPA, Hibernate and Spring Data?
+### Q. What is the difference between JPA, Hibernate and Spring Data?
 **JPA - Java Persistance API** - specification that describes the management of relation data in applications using Java SE/EE.

 **Hibernate** - implementation of the JPA specification.

 **SpringData** - abstraction layer on top of Hibernate or any other JPA implementation, which makes it easier to use

-### Explain N+1 problem in Hibernate.
+### Q. Explain N+1 problem in Hibernate.
 How can you avoid it?

-### Fetch types in Hibernate, what is the difference?
+### Q. Fetch types in Hibernate, what is the difference?

 # Design Patterns